Hamburger Gravy & Mashed Potatoes Like School

 The Aromatics – Aromatic veggies are essential to hamburger gravy just as they are to many other beef dishes.
 I don’t have a clue what the lunch lady used in her ground beef gravy but I stick to basics.
 Onion, bell peppers, and garlic seem to come pretty close to the taste I remember.

 Celery is missing.
-Celery is almost always a part of most any aromatic combination but when I used it my taste buds gave it a big no, no!
+Celery is almost always a part of almost any aromatic combination but when I used it my taste buds gave it a big no, no!
 Not like the cafeteria lady.
 Try it if you like.
 In fact, you can use the aromatics of your choice.

 Cream of Mushroom Soup – I’m not sure about this but I don’t think this item was in the Hamburger Gravy & Mashed Potatoes Like School.
 But I find it adds a smoothness to the dish and I don’t think it throws the flavor off that much from my school days.